mykhailor-aim/drawio-github/DARK-MODE.md

 ![Diagram with target dark mode](diagram-target-dark.svg)

-With this solution, dark mode can be enabled by using JavaScript on a page, for example, the following appends #dash to the src attribute of all images that match *.drawio.svg if the page background is not white:
+In the following example, #dark is appended to the src attribute of all images matching *.drawio.svg if the page background is not white:

 ```
 getComputedStyle(document.body).backgroundColor != 'rgba(0, 0, 0, 0)' ?